About the Metallurgical Engineering Ph.D. Program

 Registration Restrictions

-The credit hour requirements for full-time and part-time status at the University of Utah are
+The credit hour requirements for full-time and part-time status for a graduate student at the University of Utah are

 No candidate for a graduate degree is permitted to register for more than 16 credit hours in any single semester.
 A schedule of nine credit hours is considered a full load for doctoral degree candidates.